drdragon79/infosec-stuff/Active Directory/AD Concepts/Group Policy.md

 - Each directory contains:
 	- **Adm**: Contains all the .adm files for this Group Policy template.
 	- **Scripts**: Contains all the scripts and related files for this Group Policy template.
 	- **User**: Includes a Registry.pol file that contains the registry settings that are to be applied to users.
 When a user logs on to a computer, this Registry.pol file is downloaded and applied to the **HKEY_CURRENT_USER** portion of the registry.
-The User folder contains an Applications subfolder.
+The User folder contains an Applications sub-folder.
 	- **User/Applications**: Contains the application advertisement script files (.aas) that are used by the operating system-based installation service.
 These files are applied to users.
 	- **Machine**: Includes a Registry.pol file that contains the registry settings that are to be applied to computers.
-When a computer initializes, this Registry.pol file is downloaded and applied to the **HKEY_LOCAL_MACHINE** portion of the registry.
-The Machine folder contains an Applications subfolder.
+When a computer initialises, this Registry.pol file is downloaded and applied to the **HKEY_LOCAL_MACHINE** portion of the registry.
+The Machine folder contains an Applications sub-folder.
 	- **Machine/Applications**: Contains the .aas files that are used by the operating system-based installation service.
 These files are applied to computers.
 # Group Policy Container
 - GPOs are located at `CN=Policies,CN=System,DC=Dragon,DC=local`